 Step 3 - Compute the Remaining Period of the Starting Mahadasha

 The Moon almost never sits at the exact boundary of an Ashtottari segment.
 It usually falls partway through a window owned by some graha.
-The starting mahadasha runs for whatever portion of that graha's full period remains unconsumed at the moment of birth, calculated proportionally to how far the Moon has travelled through the window.
+The starting mahadasha runs for whatever portion of that graha's full period remains unconsumed at the moment of birth, calculated proportionally to how far the Moon has travelled through that window.

 Step 4 - Build the Antardasha and Pratyantardasha Layers